 When Israelites, after wandering in the wilderness, sent scouts into Canaan, the spies reported that the land was inhabited by giants who made the Israelites feel “like grasshoppers” (Num.
 13:33).
 Philistines—who in many ways had more advanced culture than the Israelites—got personified in Israelite memory with the nine-foot giant, Goliath.
 His spear shaft was “like a weaver’s beam,” and he promised to feed shepherd boy David to the birds (1 Sam.
 17).

 More recent conflicts have generated talk of giants.
 American propaganda during World War II, for example, sometimes portrayed Germans and Japanese—now our friends—as subhuman monsters.

 Popular media today sometimes portrays Islam, with its magnificent heritage of culture and faith, as pure menace and terror.
 The reality is that all peoples and nations bring a mixture of noble generosity and selfish violence.

 Within the Old Testament there is hope that “all families of the earth” someday will be blessed by the faithfulness of Abraham, Sara and their descendants (Gen. 12:3).
 Hebrew prophets foresaw a time when nations will cease learning war (Isa.
 2:4).

-Christians continue to read blood-and-guts portions in the Bible, because these still are realities of human experience that we cannot ignore.
-But we also rejoice that the biblical trajectory ends with a Lamb who brings a “healing of the nations” (Rev. 22:2).
+It is right for Christians to read blood-and-guts portions in the Bible, because these still are realities of human experience that we cannot ignore.
+But we also can rejoice that the trajectory of history ends with a Lamb who brings a “healing of the nations” (Rev. 22:2).

 © 2015 J. Nelson Kraybill ****************************************************